 This is how I choose a “Smart” phone!
-These tips of mine may help you choose your perfect daily driver…
+These tips can help you to answer this question yourself “how to choose a smartphone?”.

 The first most important thing is to list out all our requirements.
 This makes it easy to select a device moreover it’s clever because this helps to cut down the devices with unwanted features.

 Now, the most frequently asked is on Operating System!!!
 “Which OS is best for me??”
 Well… it actually depends on how you use and how you like it.
 There are only a few OS platforms available like iOS, Blackberry OS, Windows, Android, Ubuntu etc..
 More or less all those operating systems fulfil our needs, every OS has it’s own unique interface though.